Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Stealthiness Evaluation

 We first analyze the static and moving triggers in two positions: corner (top-left) and middle, see~\autoref{fig:SSIM_static_moving}.
 We observe that the simpler the dataset, the more the stealthiness reduction, i.e., \ac{SSIM} is lower.
 Additionally, the trigger size and the polarity affect the stealthiness.
 Indeed, the larger the trigger size, the less \ac{SSIM}, which is expected.
 However, polarity also plays a crucial role in stealthiness.
 We observe a noticeable similarity downgrade related to the trigger polarity.
 The largest similarity degradation is observed for the N-MNIST dataset, with a trigger size of 0.01, and placing the trigger in the top-left corner.
 The background polarity, i.e., $p=0$, shows high \ac{SSIM}; however, with $p=3$, the \ac{SSIM} lowers to 94.5\%.
 This could be directly linked to the number of pixels of a given polarity in an area.
 The less polarity in an area, the more ``contrast'' it would create, being less stealthy.

-Lastly, comparing the static and moving triggers, we observe a more significant degradation when the trigger is moving, although it is negligible in some datasets or settings.
-Triggers in noisy datasets like CIFAR10-DVS are more tolerable to input perturbations.
-However, modifications in simpler datasets, such as N-MNIST, significantly change the image's overall structure, achieving a lower \ac{SSIM}.
+Comparing the static and moving triggers, we observe a more significant degradation when the trigger is moving, although it is negligible in some datasets or settings.
+Triggers in noisy datasets like CIFAR10-DVS and N-Caltech101 are more tolerable to input perturbations.
+Modifications in simpler datasets, such as N-MNIST, significantly change the image's overall structure, achieving a lower \ac{SSIM}.